petershin/liferay-learn/docs/dxp/latest/en/using-search/liferay-enterprise-search/search-experiences/semantic-search/setting-up-a-text-embedding-provider.md

 The model you use is paramount: your vectorized data is only good as the model you choose.

-On top of that, you need a model to perform a [similarity search](https://www.elastic.co/blog/text-similarity-search-with-vectors-in-elasticsearch) of the search phrase embeddings and the document embeddings.
-Models are housed in Hugging Face even if you use txtai as the transformer.
+In addition, you need a model to perform a [similarity search](https://www.elastic.co/blog/text-similarity-search-with-vectors-in-elasticsearch) of the search phrase embeddings and the document embeddings.
+Models are housed in Hugging Face even if you use txtai as the embeddings provider.

-Choose from one of two text embedding providers that can be configured to work with Liferay's search index documents: [txtai](https://neuml.github.io/txtai/) and [Hugging Face](https://huggingface.co/).
+Choose a text embedding provider to work with Liferay's search index documents: [txtai](https://neuml.github.io/txtai/) and [Hugging Face](https://huggingface.co/).

 ## Configure and Run txtai